dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ## 7. Favicon & Touch icons
 ![Favicon Jekyll SEO](/images/favicon-jekyll-seo.JPG)
 {: .right .half}
-A favicon is a ```.ico``` file of width & height usually not more than 100px.
+A favicon is a ```.ico``` file usually of the dimensions 16x16.
 This is what most of the users remember of your site.
 It should represent your website in some way so that when a user sees this favicon in his bookmark bar, he should reconcile that it is your website.

 Touch icons are basically for hand-held touch devices.
 They show up in the browser homepage when you bookmark a website.